ObolNetwork/obol-docs/docs/int/quickstart/quickstart-alone.md

 docker compose up -d --build
 ```

-## Run mainnet node
+## Run a DV on mainnet

-This section is intended for users who wish to run their node on Ethereum mainnet.
+This section is intended for users who wish to run their distributed validator on Ethereum mainnet.

 1. First make sure that your DV stack is [up-to-date](./quickstart-alone#updating-dv-stack).
 2. Then, copy the `.env.sample` file to `.env`
 ```
-cp .env.sample .env
+cp -n .env.sample .env
 ```
 3. In your `.env` file, uncomment and set values for `NETWORK` & `LIGHTHOUSE_CHECKPOINT_SYNC_URL`
 ```